 [C]Summer rotenone application.—We used 5% biodegradable liquid rotenone (Prenfish Fish Toxicant) to target age-0 Largemouth Bass.
 Treatment impoundments received rotenone in summer 2017 only, in summer 2018 only, or both summers (Table 1).
 Two applications were used each year (days 1 and 21); the first application was in May, with a follow-up application approximately 21 days later to ensure that progeny of late-spawning fish were not missed.
 We applied liquid rotenone with a boat outfitted with an injection system and two 151-L tanks.
 Applicators wore personal protection equipment as required on the product label (e.g., nitrile gloves, eye protection, respirator, hazmat suit).
 We connected one tank to a surface spray wand (21.092 kg/cm2 or 300 psi) and the other to a multiport subsurface injector composed of a 1.5-m section of chlorinated polyvinyl chloride pipe with five evenly spaced ports (2 mm diameter) fixed to a 3.5 m fiberglass pole.
 Together, the surface spray wand and subsurface injector created a sediment-to-surface curtain of rotenone along the shoreline.
+We used injector and spray wand pressure, water volume in the treatment area around the perimeter of the shoreline, and boat application speed to calculate the amount of rotenone-water mixture needed so that each tank would empty after a single pass.
 We held the subsurface injector 3–5 m off the shoreline and sprayed the surface application simultaneously between the subsurface injector and shoreline.
-We made a single pass around the perimeter of each treatment impoundment, applying 0.5 L rotenone per 90 m of shoreline.
+We made a single pass around the perimeter of each treatment impoundment, applying 0.5 L Prenfish Fish Toxicant (0.025 L rotenone) per 90 m of shoreline.

 [C]Summer seining.—We seined each impoundment using a 4.5 X 1.8-m seine net with 3.2-mm knotless mesh at 15 randomly selected sites within accessible areas of each impoundment.
 In summer of 2017 and 2018, we seined each impoundment on five occasions, beginning in May and ending in July.
 Four of the occasions were immediately before (days 1 and 21) and after (days 2 and 22) rotenone application, and the fifth sample was a mid-summer follow-up (day 42).
 On days 1 and 21, we seined treatment impoundments at sunrise (i.e., immediately before rotenone application; see above) and control impoundments immediately after we treated the treatment impoundment (all on the same day).
-The day after each rotenone application, days 2 and 22, we seined in the treatment and control impoundments at similar times of day as the pre-application samples to minimize time-of-day effects on seine catches.
+The day after each rotenone application (days 2 and 22) we seined in the treatment and control impoundments at similar times of day as the pre-application samples to minimize time-of-day effects on seine catches.
 On day 42, one additional seine sample was collected from each impoundment at the same time of day as previously sampled to compare catches over time.
 The same seine sites were sampled consistently over time.
 We recorded age-0 bass total lengths and enumerated Bluegill in length bins (0–12.5mm, 12.6–37.5mm, 37.6–62.5mm, etc.) before we released all live fishes back into the water.